 Kon-Tiki Museum, Fram Museum and Norwegian Maritime Museum

 The museum welcomes school classes with teachers.
 Entrance fee NOK 50 pr. person.
 We also offer guided tours for school groups of up to 30 students for NOK 500.
 Admission is free for school classes during the school year.
 Booking requests can be made via email and should include the preferred date and time for the tour, name of school, number of students and adults, background information for the visit, contact person and invoice address.

 Guided tours of the museum for all other groups, during or outside normal opening hours, are by appointment only.
-Please inquire via email for prices and booking.
-Travel operators with groups visiting the museum during opening hours who are interested in a guided tour should contact Oslo Guideservice.
+Please inquire via email for booking of tours by museum staff, who are delighted to make special tours of the exhibitions.
+Daytime tours are NOK 1500, after hour-tours are NOK 3000.